danhdeng/dotnet-microservices-weather-app/README.md

+# Github Setup for the solution

-…or create a new repository on the command line
+create a new repository on the command line

 echo "# dotnet-microservices-weather-app" >> README.md